ocaml-flambda/flambda-backend/jane/doc/extensions/kinds.md

 and still pass `Array` to functors expecting a `type 'a t`, which assumes `('a : value)`.

-CR ccasinghino: I just stole the above from the layouts docs, verbatim, except changing the word layout to kind.
-Probably we should delete it from there and point here?

 Relatedly, a `with type` constraint on a signature can fill in a type with one that has a more specific kind.
 E.g., this is legal:
 ```ocaml